Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

-A natural question: is this necessary? i.e., is $\iota \gg \tau$ on real datasets?
+A natural question: is this more complicated approach necessary? i.e., is $\iota \gg \tau$ on real datasets?
 We believe that the answer is yes.
-To see this, consider the case of images of the digit 7 (for example) from MNIST \cite{MNIST}.
+To see this, consider the case of images of the digit 7 (for example) from MNIST \citep{MNIST}.
 As a demonstration, we sample images from MNIST in datasets of size ranging in powers of 2 from $32$ to $2048$, calculate the Wasserstein distance between these two samples, and plot the resulting trend.
 In the right plot, we pool all of the data to estimate the manifold distances, and then use these estimated distances to compute the Wasserstein distance between the empirical distributions.
 In order to better compare these two approaches, we also plot the residuals to the linear fit that we expect in the asymptotic regime.
-Looking at \Cref{fig1}, it is clear that we are not yet in the asymptotic regime if we simply use Euclidean distances; on the other hand, the trend using the manifold distances is much more clearly linear, suggesting that the slope of the best linear fit is meaningful.
+Looking at Figure \ref{fig1}, it is clear that we are not yet in the asymptotic regime if we simply use Euclidean distances; on the other hand, the trend using the manifold distances is much more clearly linear, suggesting that the slope of the best linear fit is meaningful.
 Thus we see that in order to get a meaningful dimension estimate from practical data sets, we cannot simply use $W_1$ but must also estimate the geometry of the underlying distribution; this suggests that $\iota \gg \tau$ on this data manifold.
+More generally, we note that the injectivity radius, $\iota$, is \emph{intrinsic} to the geometry of the manifold and thus unaffected by the imbedding; in contradistinction, the reach, $\tau$, is \emph{extrinsic} and thus can be made smaller by changing the imbedding.
+In particular, when the obstruction to the reach being large is a ``bottleneck'' in the sense that the manifold is imbedded in such a way as to place distant neighborhoods of the manifold close together in Euclidean distance (see Figure \ref{fig3} for an example), we may expect $\tau \ll \iota$.
+Intuitively, this matches the notion that the geometry of the data would be simple if we were to have access to the ``correct'' coordinate system and that the difficulty in understanding the geometry comes from its imbedding in the ambient space.